bonitoo-io/influxdb-client-arduino/Readme.md

 InfluxDBClient client(INFLUXDB_URL, INFLUXDB_ORG, INFLUXDB_BUCKET, INFLUXDB_TOKEN, InfluxDbCloud2CACert);
 ```

-Defining data and writing it to the db is the same:
+Defining data and writing it to the db is the same as in case of [BasicWrite](#basic-code):
 ```cpp
 // Define data point with measurement name 'device_status` Point pointDevice("device_status");